open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 | Areas for Improvement           | [Areas to Work On for Future Projects]       |
 | Next Project/Contribution Goal  | [Your Next Goal in Open Source Contribution] |

-### Using the Highlights feature to update your professional profile
+### Using the Highlights Feature to Update Your Professional Profile

 After each contribution, you will want to update your LinkedIn profile and resume to highlight what you have done recently.
 A lot of recruiters and hiring managers are on the look out for talented individuals on LinkedIn, so it is important to keep your profile up to date of your recent accomplishments.